-Here are some of our favorite places to soak up some rays and commune with nature.
+Here are 5 of our favorite escapes to hit the mental reset button and become one with nature.

 Walter B. Jacobs Memorial Nature Park

-Walter B. Jacobs Memorial Nature Park reopened its trails and outdoor exhibits on May 20.
-Located at 8012 Blanchard Furrh Road in Shreveport, this 120-acre nature park offers five miles of walking trails, including a wheelchair-accessible trail.
-This heavily wooded park is easily accessible and offers convenient, paved parking near trail entrances.
-While you’re there, check out their habitat for rehabilitating injured birds of prey.
+Walter B. Jacobs Memorial Park is located at 8012 Blanchard Furrh Road in Shreveport.
+This 120-acre nature park offers five miles of walking trails, including a wheelchair-accessible trail.
+The park features a visitor center with hands-on exhibits, more live animals, a children’s play area, classroom, and restrooms.
+While you’re there, check out their habitat for rehabilitating injured birds of prey or the deer enclosure.
 Admission is free.

 American Rose Center

-The American Rose Center reopened to the public on Monday, May 18.
-The 118-acre park is America’s largest park dedicated to roses and is home to the American Rose Society headquarters.
+The American Rose Center is America’s largest park dedicated to roses at 118-acres, and is home to the American Rose Society headquarters.
 The park’s paved trails and tranquil beauty make it a great place for walking, jogging, yoga, or simply enjoying the beauty of more than 20,000 rose bushes.
 Admission is by donation only.

 Cypress Black Bayou

 Cypress Black Bayou in Benton is a great spot for camping, RVing, boating, fishing, and swimming.
-Located at 135 Cypress Park Drive, the recreation area even offers a marina, a wildlife zoo, and a beach!
+Located at 135 Cypress Park Drive, the recreation area even offers a marina, a wildlife petting zoo with trails, and a beach!

 Admission is $5 per person per day, and there is a $5 per day boat launch fee.
-If you’re planning a visit, definitely check out the official website to make sure you’ve got all your bases covered.
+If you’re planning a visit, check out their website for registration information.

 Red River National Wildlife Refuge